 Danielle is the mother of an elementary school boy with SA/CRS.
 She is an editor of medical textbooks and journals.
 She has also been the public relations chairperson for a nonprofit organization working with the local school district to advocate on behalf of students with disabilities.

 Phyllis is the parent of a quiverful of children by adoption from 5 different countries who are now grown or "almost grown", including a college age daughter with SA/CRS.
 In addition to being known as "Jessica's mom", Phyllis has a background in interpreting/translation, cross cultural issues, special education, and disability rights.
 She works as a sign language interpreter/interpreter trainer and has published several works in the interpreting field.
 As a parent, she enjoys sharing the experience and knowledge she has gained over 20+ years in learning about and raising a child with SA/CRS.
 "I think one of the most important things parents can learn is that there are no limits to what your child can accomplish."

 Julie Hemker, Trustee

 Julie is an adult with SA/CRS who has faced many of the associated challenges.
 An ambassador for change, she served as a disability advocate assisting in bringing an educational institution up to ADA code and regulation while toppling social barriers.
 Her professionalism, drive and positivity are evident in her career and personal life.
+Julie is participating with her city on an organized effort to address disability rights within her community.
+"I treasure the opportunity to support as an adult with a lifetime of experience with this condition so I can support and encourage others."
 Julie is also the author of a successful blog, “Living with Sacral Agenesis.”

 For the present, the Board has its hands full getting launched.
 Once the organization is up and running, we will open the floor for nominations of additional board members.
 The present board will consider any nominations, and will elect any new board members.